-To manage the key risk areas for coal mining and mining-related activities, Your Company has adopted the quality systems and principles of the International Organization for Standardization (ISO) since 2008.
-The Governing Board of Certification International Philippines, Inc. has recertified its Integrated Management System covering the coal mining operations and support activities as conforming to the Standards on ISO 9001:2008 Quality Management System, ISO 14001:2004 Environmental Management System and OHSAS 18001:2007 Occupational Health and Safety Management System.
+To manage the key risk areas for coal mining and mining-related activities, the Company has adopted the quality systems and principles of the International Organization for Standardization (ISO) since 2008.
+The Governing Board of Certification International Philippines, Inc. has recertified the Company's Integrated Management System covering the coal mining operations and its support activities as conforming to the Standards on ISO 9001:2008 Quality Management System, ISO 14001:2004 Environmental Management System and OHSAS 18001:2007 Occupational Health and Safety Management System.
 These management systems ensure continuous improvement of policies to guide operations in the areas of health and safety, environment and community relations.
-Operating subsidiary SEM-Calaca Power Corporation has established a similar quality system with policies and procedures and is working towards its own international standards certification for ISO 9001:2008 conformance in the coming year.

-Emergency Preparedness and Response (EPR) Program
+Emergency Preparedness and Response Program

-Your Company has identified potential accidents and emergency situations and established appropriate preparedness and response procedures, including preventive actions and where appropriate, how to mitigate the environmental impacts and/or risk that may be associated with unplanned events, accidents and emergency situations.
-Building evacuation, landslide, fire and earthquake drills are conducted
+The Company has identified potential accidents and emergency situations and established appropriate preparedness and response procedures, including preventive actions and where appropriate, how to mitigate the environmental impacts and/or risk that may be associated with unplanned events, accidents and emergency situations.
+Building evacuation, landslide, fire and earthquake drills are conducted at least annually and evaluated by the designated government agency to test the effectiveness of these exercises.
+Emergency preparedness and response procedures are tested periodically to ensure full understanding and observance of all employees and regularly reviewed for improvement.